 One of the risk factors for developing back pain and spine problems is aging.
 Over time, you may develop conditions such as spinal stenosis or degenerative disc disease from the wear and tear that have been placed on your spine.
 While you can’t completely prevent the ravages of aging, you can help to minimize them by regularly exercising, including gentle stretches.

 Job-Related Risk Factors

 Certain professions carry a much greater risk of developing spine problems.
 If your job requires you to bend over and lift repeatedly like a nurse or a construction worker, you are likelier to develop back problems.
-Other types of job duties such as those that require you to spend hours on your feet without breaks or spending hours sitting in a chair that doesn't have good supports may also cause you to develop back problems over time.
+Other types of job duties such as those that require you to spend hours on your feet without breaks or spending hours sitting in a chair that doesn’t have good support may also cause you to develop back problems over time.

 Some spinal conditions such as degenerative disc disease appear to have a genetic basis.
 If you have a family history of back problems, you might have a higher risk of developing them yourself.

 If your lifestyle is largely sedentary, you are likelier to develop problems with your back.
 Getting regular exercise several times per week can help you to reduce your chances of developing back problems.

 Many Americans are overweight or obese.
 If you weigh more than you should, carrying around the excess weight can place stress on your spine and on your joints.
 Being overweight may especially cause problems with the discs in your lower back.
 In order to minimize this potential problem, talk to your doctor about a good weight loss and exercise regimen.

 Even if you don’t have any of the other risk factors, you might still develop spine problems if you are involved in a car accident.
 Motor vehicle accidents may cause many spinal problems, including bulging discs and disc herniations.
 Getting a prompt medical examination after a car accident is a good idea to make certain that you get the treatment that you need before your injuries worsen.